 Dye the Shingles: In the full-sized world, shingles make the rain run off the house.
-Miniature shingles will do the same thing to the dye (or stain) - you will make the process a lot easier and tidier if you tip the house on one side, then the other to dye the shingles on the Gable Roof... that lets the dye run up the shingle instead of down, and lets you minimize the amount of dye in the brush which gives you control over where it goes.
+Miniature shingles will do the same thing to the dye (or stain) - you will make the process a lot easier and tidier if you tip the house on one side to dye the shingles on the other side... that lets the dye run up the shingle instead of down, and lets you minimize the amount of dye in the brush which gives you control over where it goes.

 Dye the shingles starting at the bottom of the roof and completing one row before moving on to the next.
+Dye the corners carefully to avoid drips.
 Mop up what you can with the brush, then wipe the roof with a paper towel to get off the extra.